 When planning a visit to San Diego there are many hotels and neighborhoods to choose from.
 We had never stayed anywhere on the beach, so having an ocean view room was number one on my wish list.
-Our search for an affordable ocean view room is what led us to stay at Tower 23 in March 2017 and then brought us back again for a longer stay in March 2018.
+Our search for an affordable ocean view room is what led us to stay at Tower 23 in March 2017 and brings us back each time we are back in San Diego.

 Tower 23 is a small, luxury boutique hotel.
-There are several room types available for your stay with full or partial ocean view being the largest difference in room type.
+There are several room types available with full or partial ocean view being the largest difference in room type.

 The hotel has limited amenities on-site except for their signature restaurant JRDN, but there are tons of coffee shops, restaurants, and even a CVS within a short walk of the hotel.
 If you don’t feel like taking a walk there is also a fully stocked mini-bar and snack station in your room.

-Tower 23 also allows you to borrow bicycles.
-There are full size bicycles and they have also recently added a couple of big kid bikes to accommodate families with older kids.
+Tower 23 also has bicycles available to borrow.
+There are full size bicycles and a couple of big kid bikes to accommodate families with older kids.

-The Oceanfront queen/queen room was amazingly spacious.
-I had expected cramped quarters to be able to afford the perfect beach view, but was pleasantly surprised the room had plenty of space.
-The ocean view balcony gave even more livable area (not to mention breathtaking views) during our stays.
+The Oceanfront queen/queen room is amazingly spacious.
+I expected cramped quarters to be able to afford the perfect beach view, but was pleasantly surprised the room had plenty of space.
+The ocean view balcony gave even more livable area, not to mention breathtaking views, during our stays.

 The bathroom at Tower 23 is quite large with both a bathtub and separate shower.
 A sliding barn door with an opaque glass panel provides decent privacy for the bathroom area.

 There is limited counter space by the sink itself, but after our last trip I learned to use the shelves under the sink to hold our toiletries.
-I would place my make-up bag on the counter when I got ready and then place it back on the shelf when I was done.
-Utilizing the shelves under the sink made the limited counter space easy to manage.
+I place my make-up bag on the counter only when I get ready and then place it back on the shelf when I am done.
+Utilizing the shelves under the sink make the limited counter space easy to manage.

-The only parking option was valet at a cost of $35 per day when we were there.
+The only parking option is valet at a cost of $35 per day.
 For that price you have unlimited in and out privilege during your stay.

-Some online reviews claimed that Tower 23 was not family friendly, but I disagree.
-Although they aren’t necessarily courting the family traveler we saw several other families at Tower 23 on our last visit.
-The staff is friendly, the rooms are large, the option to borrow beach gear and cheap eats nearby (by California standards) make it a great choice for our family.
+Some online reviews claim Tower 23 is not family friendly, but I disagree.
+We now regularly see other families staying at Tower 23.
+The staff is friendly, the rooms are large, the option to borrow beach gear, and cheap eats nearby (by California standards) make it a great choice for our family.

-To sit on the balcony and hear the waves was incredible.
-In fact, we barely made checkout on time in March 2017 because I couldn’t tear myself away from the balcony to get on the road to the Flower Fields, San Juan Capistrano, and ultimately Anaheim.
-On the more recent trip I may have cried a little when we closed the sliding door for the last time before our flight back to Chicago (true story).
+To sit on the balcony and hear the waves is incredible.
+In fact, we barely made checkout on time the first stay because I couldn’t tear myself away from the balcony to get on the road to the Flower Fields, San Juan Capistrano, and ultimately Anaheim.

 I was in no way compensated for this review.